charliecalvert/CloudNotes/Assignments/React/UnitTestsAddress.md

 ## Overview

 The goal of this assignment is to display and test a complete address with FirstName, LastName, Street, City, State, Zip or more.
+There should be tests for each field.

 This assignment builds on the [Unit Tests with Jest](http://bit.ly/jest-cra) assignment.
 Complete that assignment first.
 You should turn in only one project, which will contain both the **Unit Tests with Jest** and the **Unit Tests with Address** assignments.
 You can turn in the **Unit Tests with Jest** assignment first, if you want.
 In other words, your project need not include both completed assignments before you turn in the first assignment.